adithyakilaru/adithyakilaru/README.md

 ## About Me

-I'm a Data & AI Engineer with a Master's in Business Information Systems, currently supporting enterprise AI data workflows — building ingestion pipelines, automating data cleaning and validation with Python and SQL, and helping prepare high-volume datasets for model training.
+I'm a Data & AI Engineer and Data Analyst with a Master's in Business Information Systems, currently supporting enterprise AI data workflows — building ingestion pipelines, automating data cleaning and validation with Python and SQL, and helping prepare high-volume datasets for model training.
 I enjoy translating messy real-world data problems into reliable, repeatable systems, and I'm steadily growing toward full-stack engineering.

 - 🔭 Currently working on enterprise AI data pipelines and automation
 - 🌱 Learning JavaScript/TypeScript and deepening my applied ML foundations